Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability occurs in the fts5SegIterAllocTombstone() function when nByte is calculated as the total size for an array of pointers.
-While the multiplication done in the SZ_FTS5TOMBSTONEARRAY macro is a 64-bit multiplication, the result gets truncated to 32-bit when the resulting value exceeds 2^32 - 1.
-The pIter->pSeg->nPgTombstone is a fully attacker-controlled, 32-bit value stored within the metadata tables for an FTS5 table.
-The vulnerability has been assigned a CVSS v4.0 score of 6.9 (MEDIUM) with the vector string CVSS:4.0/AV:N/AC:H/AT:P/PR:L/UI:A/VC:N/VI:H/VA:L/SC:N/SI:H/SA:L (GitHub Advisory).
+The vulnerability exists in the fts5SegIterAllocTombstone() function where nByte is calculated as the total size for an array of pointers.
+While the multiplication done in the SZ_FTS5TOMBSTONEARRAY macro is a 64-bit multiplication, the result gets truncated to 32-bit when exceeding 2^32 - 1.
+The vulnerability has been assigned a CVSS 4.0 score of 6.9 (Medium) with the vector string CVSS:4.0/AV:N/AC:H/AT:P/PR:L/UI:A/VC:N/VI:H/VA:L/SC:N/SI:H/SA:L (NVD).

-When exploited, this vulnerability can lead to a heap-buffer-overflow condition.
-The overflow can be triggered by either an attacker who can execute arbitrary queries or an attacker that can make an application process a controlled SQLite DB file.
-This can potentially lead to out-of-bounds read and write operations (GitHub Advisory).
+The vulnerability can lead to heap-buffer-overflow conditions when exploited.
+The impact is considered moderate, as it can be triggered either by an attacker who can execute arbitrary queries or by processing a controlled SQLite DB file.
+The overflow can result in out-of-bounds write operations, potentially compromising system security (Google Research).

 Source: This report was generated using AI